semrush/intergalactic/website/docs/components/select/select.md

 ## Specific cases for multiselect

-In long lists (for example, in the list of countries), the values selected by the user should be pinned to the very top of the list when the user has closed/opened the select.
+In long lists (for example, countries or time zones), selected values should be pinned to the top when the list is reopened.

 Table: Specific cases for multiselect